netobserv/flowlogs-pipeline/docs/api.md

                     reinterpret_direction: reinterpret flow direction at the node level (instead of net interface), to ease the deduplication process
                     add_subnet_label: categorize IPs based on known subnets configuration
                  kubernetes_infra: Kubernetes infra rule configuration
-                     inputs: entry inputs fields
+                     namespaceNameFields: entries for namespace and name input fields
+                             name: name of the object
+                             namespace: namespace of the object
                      output: entry output field
                      infra_prefixes: Namespace prefixes that will be tagged as infra
                      infra_refs: Additional object references to be tagged as infra
                              name: name of the object
                              namespace: namespace of the object
                  kubernetes: Kubernetes rule configuration
-                     input: entry input field
+                     input: entry IP input field
+                     mac-input: Optional entry MAC input field
                      output: entry output field
                      assignee: value needs to assign to output field
                      labels_prefix: labels prefix to use to copy input lables, if empty labels will not be copied
-                     add_zone: If true the rule will add the zone
+                     add_zone: if true the rule will add the zone
                  add_subnet: Add subnet rule configuration
                      input: entry input field
                      output: entry output field